actionagenda/actionagenda/home.md

 You’ll want to make a calendar event from it.
 You’ll want to overview what’s coming up in real time.
 ActionAgenda is a hybrid calendar and to-do planner packed with features.

-Calendar syncs with iOS Calendars which syncs with Google, Yahoo, and MS Exchange automatically.
-To-do list syncs with iOS Reminders and Toodledo at the same time.
-GTD (Getting Things Done) is a proven methodology to free you from stress of managing complex tasks.
+### GTD (Getting Things Done) is a proven methodology to free you from stress of managing complex tasks and

-#### **Here’s short how-tos on using GTD with ActionAgenda:**
+here’s short how-tos on using GTD with ActionAgenda:

 1. Put whatever comes to your mind in “Inbox” tab
 2. Do simple actionable stuffs right away (tap on checkbox to complete)